 - Saltstack has a configuration of multiple masters.
-If one master fails to work according to the expectation, other masters are connected by the agents in the list.
+If one master fails to work according to the expectation, other masters are connected by the list’s agents.
 This helps Saltstack to work continuously without any interruption.
 Ansible has a single active node called a primary instance.
 There is a secondary instance to do the task if the primary instance stops working.

 - Compared to Saltstack, Ansible has good documentation so that users find it easy to work in Ansible.
 It is considered as easy to use configuration management tool world-wide.
 Also, Ansible is simple to understand.
-Saltstack also provides documentation for the users and has a good learning curve for the new users so that they find it simple with the tools.
+Saltstack also provides documentation for the users and has a good learning curve for the new users to find it simple with the tools.

-- Saltstack is supported in Github and Ansible is supported in Red Hat.
+- Saltstack is supported in Github, and Ansible is supported in Red Hat.
 Saltstack’s project is more referred to and the popular one in Github.
 This is also one of the biggest and most active projects in the community.
-The code repository of Ansible is open-sourced and it is one of the most popular ones among the users in Ansible community.
+The code repository of Ansible is open-sourced, and it is one of the most popular ones among the users in the Ansible community.

 Saltstack vs Ansible Comparison Table